-Student Medication: The school group leader will be responsible for all medication (both prescription and over-the-counter) required by their students.
+Student Medication: The school group leader will be responsible for all medication (both prescription and overthe-counter) required by their students.
 Our staff cannot administer any medications to students.

-Students with Communicable Illness: During a visit, any student or other guest at Fox Landing who shows symptoms of chicken pox, measles, or any other communicable illness will be restricted from program participation and sent home at the earliest opportunity.
-Please do not bring any sick students or chaperones to Fox Landing.
+Students with Communicable Illness: During the course of a visit, any student or other guest at Toyon Bay that shows symptoms of chicken pox, measles, or any other communicable illness will be restricted from program participation and sent home at the earliest opportunity.
+Please do not bring any sick students or chaperones to Toyon Bay.
 Fevers, flu, and colds are just an example.
 This policy is in consideration of the affected person's comfort and health, as well as the well-being of the other students and CIMI staff.

-COVID-19: We are not currently requiring schools to follow any specific COVID protocols while at camp.
+COVID-19: We are not currently requiring schools to follow any specific covid protocols while at camp.
 Any sick individuals will be treated the same as with any other communicable illness (procedure above).
 If a school expects their students and chaperones to follow any protocols while at camp, they should bring the necessary equipment to do so (i.e. masks, tests).